justinsta624/readme/README.md

 to address the following:

-&ensp;* Elevator pitch: a one minute description of your application &ensp;* Concept: What is your user story?
+* Elevator pitch: a one minute description of your application
+* Concept: What is your user story?
 What was your motivation for development?
-&ensp;* Process: What were the technologies used?
+* Process: What were the technologies used?
 How were tasks and roles broken down and assigned?
-&ensp;  What challenges did you encounter?
+  What challenges did you encounter?
 What were your successes?
-&ensp;* Demo: Show your stuff!
+* Demo: Show your stuff!
-&ensp;* Directions for Future Development
+* Directions for Future Development
-&ensp;* Links to the deployed application and the GitHub repository
+* Links to the deployed application and the GitHub repository

 ## Technologies & Sources used for the project